bird-house/malleefowl/README.rst

 below the Anaconda root folder which is by default in your home directory ``~/anaconda``.
 Now, start the services::

-   $ cd ~/anaconda
-   $ etc/init.d/supervisor start
-   $ etc/init.d/nginx start
+   $ make start   # starts supervisor services
+   $ make status  # show supervisor status

 The depolyed WPS service is available on http://localhost:8091/wps?service=WPS&version=1.0.0&request=GetCapabilities.